rmsuthar/ravindra/blog.md

     /partner-app   # Uses ui-kit & data-service
   package.json     # "workspaces": ["packages/*"]
 ```

+**Usage:** Use this when you need to share code (like a brand-specific button component or an auth-utility) across multiple separate repositories or projects.

 ### 3. System Design
 **Concept:** The blueprint of how data moves through your app.